Dominant 7th Suspended 4th Chords (7sus4) | Drop 2 and Drop 3 Voicings with Guitar Diagrams

 Drop 3 dominant 7 suspended 4th chords - Voicings and guitar diagrams

-What are drop 3 chords ?
+What are drop 3 chords?

 Drop 3 chords have a particular way of stacking the notes in the chord.
 Like drop 2 chords they are very useful devices in music arrangement.
 Drop 3 means to drop the third top note of a chord down an octave.
 If your initial voicing is C-E-G-B (Cmaj7 chprd) the E will be dropped, then the drop 3 voicing will be E-C-G-B (Cmaj7 third in the bass).
-Here are the dominant 7sus4 voicings and their respective guitar shapes.
+Here are the drop 3 dominant 7sus4 voicings and their respective guitar positions.

 |Drop 3 root voicing||R||b7||4||5|